 - Resting unrestrained on a sofa, couch or bed (these dogs have poor coordination and are at risk of falls)

 - Rough play/chasing with other dogs or children

 - Rushing over slick surfaces (e.g. tiled or laminate flooring) Safety tip: Place non-slip runners or carry your dog over any slick flooring.

-A little gentle moving around is fine and, if your dog is able to stand and walk with support from your hands or from a sling, then these are also safe activities.
-Your dog will tire easily, so the amount of sling-walking he’s allowed to do will be restricted.
+Trotting is generally best left until later in recovery.
+A little gentle moving around is fine and, if your dog can stand and walk, these are also safe activities.
+Your dog will tire easily, so the amount of walking they’re allowed to do is restricted.
 Exercise-prescription varies from patient to patient, so your vet and/or physiotherapist will assess your dog and advise you.